thelegendofbrian/mc-server-backup-util/README.md

 5. Choose "Daily" (it can be made more frequent after creating the task), then press "Next"
 6. Choose the time you want to back up, then press "Next"
 7. Select "Start a program", then press "Next"
 8. In "Program/script", enter the path to `java.exe`.
-Instructions on finding this path can be found in (Appendix I)[#appendix-i]
+Instructions on finding this path can be found in [How to locate your Java executable](#how-to-locate-your-java-executable)
 9. In "Add arguments", enter `-jar "/path/to/mc-server-backup-util-X.X.X.jar"`
 10. In "Start in", enter the path to the directory containing `mc-server-backup-util-X.X.X.jar`, *without* quotes, then press "Next"
 11. Press "Finish"